optimex-xyz/provider-api-docs/readme.md

 # BitDEX API Integration Guide

 ## Authentication
-- We require the apiToken on query string for tracking and authorization the origin of request.
-Please contact @tuent for get the apiToken
+- We require the `api_token` on query string for tracking and authorization the origin of request.
+Please contact @tuent for get the `api_token`

 ## Endpoint
 https://api-stg.bitdex.xyz